nicholaswilde/recipes/docs/sauces-and-dressings/new-york-times'-classic-marinara-sauce.md

 ### Step 5

 Taste and season as needed.
-Discard basil.
+Discard basil and chile, if using.

+## :link: Source

+- The New York Times

+[1]: <../assets/images/new-york-times'-classic-marinara-sauce.jpg>